🇬🇧 en ja 🇯🇵

 • The starting point of a logical deduction or thought; basis.

-• A permanent structure for housing military personnel and material.
+• A site, structure, or both, usually durable and often permanent, for housing military personnel and materiel.

 • (geometry) The lowest side of a triangle or other polygon, or the lowest face of a cone, pyramid or other polyhedron laid flat.